 Our MCAN Wealth division manages our term deposit business.
-We employ leverage and fund our business by issuing term deposits that are eligible for CDIC deposit insurance that are sourced through a network of independent brokers and financial agents, as well as through our digital direct-to-consumer platform.
-We expect strong originations of term deposits in the year given the level of corporate growth and higher mortgage renewals.
+We issue both retail and wholesale term deposits that are eligible for CDIC deposit insurance that are sourced through a network of independent brokers and financial agents, as well as through our digital direct-to-consumer platform.
+We expect strong originations of term deposits given the level of corporate growth and higher mortgage renewals.
 We expect there will continue to be volatility in the Government of Canada bond yield curve and, therefore, volatility in pricing in the term deposit market due to changes in deposit customer demand from further interest rate cuts and related higher demand by financial institutions for term deposits.
-Given current and expected interest rates, we continue to look for opportunities to adjust the maturity terms of our term deposits relative to our corporate mortgage portfolio.
-We will continue to utilize our hedging strategies to minimize interest rate risk in a forecasted declining rate environment, particularly as our floating rate construction lending portfolio floats down to floor rates.
+Given forecasted interest rates, we continue to look for opportunities to adjust the maturity terms of our term deposits relative to our corporate mortgage portfolio.
+We will continue to utilize our hedging strategies to minimize interest rate risk in a declining rate environment, particularly as our floating rate construction lending portfolio floats down to floor rates.
 We will continue to expand our broker networks, grow our direct-to-consumer platform and look for other channels to source term deposits.
 We have invested in, and expect to continue to invest in, our current and new systems and business infrastructure and processes to drive efficiencies.